go-skynet/localai-website/content/basics/getting_started/_index.en.md

 LocalAI can be installed inside Kubernetes with helm.

+Requirements:
+- SSD storage class, or disable `mmap` to load the whole model in memory

 <details>
 By default, the helm chart will install LocalAI instance using the ggml-gpt4all-j model without persistent storage.